ChainAgnostic/CAIPs/CAIPs/caip-7.md

 ## Specification

-### Interface name
+### Lisk Namespace

-The name of this interface should be "lisk", referring to the wider Lisk ecosystem.
+The namespace "lisk" refers to the wider Lisk ecosystem.

-### Reference definition
+#### Reference Definition

 The definition is delegated to [LIP9](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0009.md).
 The reference format is `lip9-%s`, where `%s` is a 16 character prefix of the hash from LIP9 (lower case hex).

 ## Rationale

-This interface should cover Lisk Mainnet and Testnet, Forks, Side chains.
+The "lisk" namespace should cover Lisk Mainnet and Testnet, Forks, Side chains.

 ## Backwards Compatibility